lukso-network/LIPs/LSPs/LSP-25-ExecuteRelayCall.md

 # Abstract

 Meta transactions in web3 are used in many different context.
-From transferring buying, selling and transferring tokens and NFTs to voting systems, where delegates can submit transactions on behalf of other users and pay for the gas cost.
+From interacting with Universal Profiles to transferring tokens and NFTs to voting systems, where delegates can submit transactions on behalf of other users and pay for the gas cost.

 # Motivation